 What to feed chickens in summer

-Dried corn and grains take longer to digest than pellets or fresh food, which wastes energy and heats the body unnecessarily.
-The chickens will not need to eat as much in hot weather, and if they were to get hungry during the day, your backyard will be full of bugs and fresh green material at this time of year.
-Check out this summer recipe for Frozen Berry and Crumble Molds for some summer feeding inspo!
+Dried corn and grains take longer to digest than pellets or fresh food, which increases your hens’ metabolism and heats their bodies.
+Chickens will not need to eat as much in hot weather, but your backyard will be full of bugs and vegetation this time of year when they feel the need to eat.

-Covering your chicken run with a lot of covers might seem like a good idea to create a shady spot, but if you don’t let air circulate, it’s likely to become a boiling tunnel of warm air.
-It’s extremely important to have ventilation, so that fresh air can move around.
-This goes for your coop as well.
-The Eglu chicken coops’ cleverly designed ventilation system allows air to circulate in the coop at all times, keeping it nice, cool and fresh even on the hottest of days.
-Choose a few darker chicken run covers to give your pets shade on the run as well.
+Covering your chicken run might seem like a good idea to create a shady spot, but if you don’t let air circulate, it’s likely to become a balmy tunnel of warm air.
+It’s important to have ventilation so that fresh air can move around.
+Cover part of your flock’s run to offer a shady area, but be sure to leave plenty of uncovered space for breezes.
+Our green chicken run covers block the sun to give your hens ample shade in their run.